HIGHLIGHTS

 As for colors, the phone comes in three variants: Auspicious Gold, Moonlit Blue, and Mist Gray.
 The first two sport a premium glass back, while the Mist Gray option interestingly goes for a plastic panel instead.

-ALSO READ: OnePlus Nord 5 Price in Nepal (August 2025 Updated)
+ALSO READ: OnePlus Nord 5 Price in Nepal (May 2026 Updated)

 Display

 Resolution-wise, things are still the same.
-Vivo has stuck with 1.5K (1080 × 2392 pixels).
+Vivo has stuck with FHD+ (1080 × 2392 pixels).
 And yes, it’s the same 10-bit panel with support for 1.07 billion colors and DCI-P3 coverage that we saw on the V50.
 It seems like Vivo is going with the “don’t fix it if it ain’t broke” approach and has essentially just copied and pasted the display.

 That said, credit where it’s due, Vivo has improved brightness this year.
-The peak brightness jumps from 4500 nits to 5000 nits, while typical high-brightness mode (HBM) reaches 1500 nits, which should make outdoor visibility much better.
+The peak brightness jumps from 4500 nits to 5000 nits, while the typical high-brightness mode (HBM) reaches 1500 nits, which should make outdoor visibility much better.

 On top of that, the screen is HDR10+ certified, comes with SGS Low Blue Light certification, and is protected by what Vivo calls “Diamond Shield Glass.”